 After leaving the House of Pride with such a mind, the Redcrosse Knight travels onward and arrives at a well which would serve as the source of his doom.
 It has magical waters which “faint and feeble grow” (canto vii, stanza 5, line 9).
 He engages in an exercise of physical pleasue with Duessa when “Unkindnesse past, they gan of solace treat, / And bathe in pleasaunce of the joyous shade” (stanza 4, lines 1-2).
 Duessa in this episode and later with Orgoglio refers to the “Babylonical whore” (Waters, 1967, p.
 212).
 As the Redcross Knight drinks from that well, his powers begin to fade and he becomes frail (stanza 6).
 However, due to his fallen state of mind and body, the knight “Yet goodly court […] made still to his Dame, / Pourd out in loosnesse on the grassy grownd, / Both carelesse of his health, and of his fame” (stanza 7, lines 1-3).
 Then comes Orgoglio, the agent of his downfall.
 The giant symbolises “an enemy of the church” (Burton, 1993, p.
 181) Nevertheless, it is important to note that it is the Redcrosse Knight himself who brings the fall; Orgoglio is simply an allegorical tool.

-The first location which is built and defined primarily as a castle belongs to Orgoglio, one of the chief antagonists in Book I. On canto viii, stanza 2, line 2, Sir Arthur and Una arrive “to a castle builded strong and hye” during their search for the Redcrosse Knight.
+The first location which is built and defined primarily as a castle, belongs to Orgoglio, one of the chief antagonists in Book I. On canto viii, stanza 2, line 2, Sir Arthur and Una arrive “to a castle builded strong and hye” during their search for the Redcrosse Knight.
 The accompanying dwarf identifies the castle as the place where the Redcrosse Knight is held captive.
 Leaving Una behind for her safety, Arthur “marched forth towardes that castle wall; / Whose gates he fownd fast shutt, ne living wight / To warde the same, nor answere commers call.”
 (3, lines 2-4).
 Then Arthur’s squire Timias blows an old horn whose “shrilling sownd” (4, line 1) blasts open the castle’s gate and all the doors within.

 The sound terrifies Orgoglio, the host of the castle, who resides there with Duessa. (stanzas 4-5) She is the main protagonist in Book I and serves as the opposite of Una in every aspect of her characterization.
 Orgoglio opposes Arthur (stanza 6) to protect his castle and his partner Duessa who rushes to help him (stanza 12).
 At the end of their fierce clash, Sir Arthur kills Orgoglio (stanza 23-4) and orders his squire to hold Duessa captive (29).